bbcdabao/componentsbrz/websocketbrz/README.md

 Access the websocket interceptor and mark the subclass that implements HandshakeInterceptor for access authentication.
       - 7. annotation "SessionSenderQue":
 Used to annotate the queue for sending websocket in the subclass that implements AbstractSessionServer.
 Using this annotation, you can send websocket messages, just like writing the local queue "BlockingQueue"
-    - Java websocket project example code
+    - Java websocket factory example code
     ```java
     @SessionFactoryBrz("chatroom")
     public class SessionFactory implements ISessionFactory {